 Requires access from user's desktop to Experience Manager deployment over network

 Adobe Asset Link does not share network proxy environment.

 To support asset distribution use cases, other solutions should be considered:

-- Brand Portal for a configurable, SaaS add-on to AEM Assets to publish assets.
+- Brand Portal for a configurable, SaaS add-on to Experience Manager Assets to publish assets.

 - Custom solutions are created based on Asset Share Commons code base.

-- AEM link share to share assets ad hoc using links.
+- Experience Manager link share to share assets ad hoc using links.

-- AEM Assets web interface with areas for external parties secured by AEM Access Control setup and with necessary IT / network configuration adjustments, giving these external users access to AEM.
+- Experience Manager Assets web interface with areas for external parties secured by Experience Manager access control setup and with necessary IT / network configuration adjustments, giving these external users access to Experience Manager.